-The most important aspect of the overarching model is that each type of Endpoint device has one primary job: to define a reliable, high quality, and secure platform for executing a particular application.
-In other words, similar to more complex computing platforms such as smart-phones, Cloud servers, and mainframes, before a high-quality application can be ran reliably or interact securely with its peers, the engineering team must ensure the hardware presents a trustworthy platform to the application.
+The most important aspect of the overarching model is that each type of Endpoint device has one primary job: to define a reliable, high quality, and secure platform for executing a

 IoT Endpoints, by nature, participate in a network of other Endpoints.
 They are not standalone devices that perform an action without the influence or participation of an oversight service.
 To increase the trustworthiness of a given device, and diminish the potential for liability due to gaps in security or reliability, every Endpoint must be designed with the idea that trustworthiness in the entire IoT ecosystem begins by the construction of the Endpoint hardware.